This is a blow-by-blow description of what living with Fibromyalgia is like for me.

 Instead, I’m beyond shattered when I’ve dragged myself up the stairs, prepared my CPAP, tried to brush my teeth without holding my arm up in the air, and used the loo.
 I’m finished.

 Bed – Fibromyalgia is well known for causing sleep problems.

-For me, fibro coupled with heart problems meant I was diagnosed with two different types of sleep apnea.
+For me, fibro coupled with heart problems meant I was diagnosed with two types of sleep apnea.
 My diagnosis is obstructive sleep apnea, central sleep apnea, restless leg syndrome and periodic limb movement disorder.